cthoyt/pystow/docs/source/installation.rst

 Installing for development
 --------------------------
-To install in development mode with uv, use the following
+To install in development mode with uv:

 .. code-block:: console